-One of the best tools to install and manage Python packages is called Pip.
+Pip is one of the best tools to install and manage Python packages.
 Pip has earned its fame by the number of applications using this tool.
-Used for its capabilities in handling binary packages over the easy_installed packaged manager, Pip enables 3rd party package installations.
+Used for its capabilities in handling binary packages over the easily installed package manager, Pip enables 3rd party package installations.
 Though the newest versions of Python come with pip installed as a default, this tutorial will show how to install Pip, check its version, and show some basic commands for its use.
-Watch the video or see the rest of the article for written instructions.
+Watch the video below or review the following article for additional instructions.

 Python is an open-source programming language that allows you to run applications and plugins from a wide variety of 3rd party sources (or even applications you develop yourself) on your server.
-Python is cross-platform, meaning that you can run it on a number of different operating systems, including Windows Server OS.
+Python is cross-platform, meaning that you can run it on a number of different operating systems, including Windows VPS Server.

-The simplest way to test for a Python installation on your Windows server is to open a command prompt (click on the Windows icon and type cmd, then click on the command prompt icon).
+The simplest way to test for a Python installation on your Windows server is to open a command prompt.
 Once a command prompt window opens, type python and press Enter.
-If Python is installed correctly, you should see output similar to what is shown below:
+If Python is installed correctly, you should see output similar to what is shown below.

 If you receive a message like:

 Python is not recognized as an internal or external command, operable program or batch file.

 Python is either not installed or the system variable path has not been set.
 You will need to either launch Python from the folder in which it is installed or adjust your system variables to allow Python to be launched from any location.
 For more information about installing and using Python, see our article on how to install python on Windows.

 Once you have confirmed that Python is installed correctly, we can proceed with installing Pip.

 - Download get-pip.py to a folder on your computer.